Yokohime/Chiyoko_ZOOL710_project/README.md

 Please see the README.md files in each folder for more details.

-This template has been populated with genomic data for the species in the Genus Fischerella in the `Raw Data` folder.
+This repository has been populated with genomic data for the species in the Genus Fischerella in the `Raw_Data` folder.
-The `Processing Code` folder contains several files that load the raw data, perform a bit of cleaning, and save the result in the `Processed Data` folder.
+The `Processing_Code` folder contains several files that load the raw data, perform a bit of cleaning, and save the result in the `Processed_Data` folder.
-The `Analysis Code` folder contains several files that load the processed data,and do an exploratory analysis.
+The `Analysis_Code` folder contains several files that load the processed data,and do an exploratory analysis.
 These files produce figures and some numeric output (tables), which are saved to the results folder.
 The `Products` folder contains an example bibtex and CSL style files for references.
 Those files are used by the example manuscript and slides.
 The `Manuscript` folder contains a template for a report written as Quarto file.
 There is also a sub-folder containing an example template for a supplementary material file as is common in scientific articles these days.